Carbon monoxide awareness

-- If no one is experiencing symptoms, go outside and call the fire department or a qualified technician from a mobile phone or neighbor's home to have the problem inspected.
+- If no one is experiencing symptoms, go outside and call the fire department or a licensed contractor from a mobile phone or neighbor's home to have the problem inspected

 - Never leave your car idling in a closed garage.
-If your vehicle has an automatic engine starter, check to make sure your vehicle is off it is in the garage.
+If your vehicle has an automatic engine starter, check to make sure your vehicle is turned off when it is in the garage

 - Never use fuel-powered appliances or tools in enclosed, attached areas, such as garages or porches